Module 2

 Context

-The journalist ran the article through three AI detection tools — all flagged it as >90% AI-generated.
-She was tipped off by a former NovaTech contractor who noticed the blog output tripled after AI tools were adopted.
+Three AI detection tools flagged the article as >90% AI-generated.
+Lena's source: a former NovaTech contractor who saw blog output triple after AI tools were adopted.

 Elena Vasquez facing an urgent decision